-The Bank's credit risk arises mainly from balances with banks, deferred payment sale receivables and other assets.
+The Bank's credit risk arises mainly from balances with banks, due from a financial institution, deferred payment sale receivables and other assets.

 The Bank manages its credit risk on bank balances by placing funds with reputable banks having good credit ratings.